 What Should You Be Eating?

-The researchers contrasted these super-processed foods (aka junk food) with minimally-processed foods: fruits, vegetables, beans, pasta, rice, eggs, milk, fish or meat prepared by freezing, chilling, cooking or fermenting.
+The researchers contrasted these ultra-processed foods with minimally-processed foods.
+They include fruits, vegetables, beans, pasta, rice, eggs, milk, fish or meat prepared by freezing, chilling, cooking or fermenting.
 The authors of the study point out that this research question is of great interest to the NutriNet-Santé volunteers.

-If you would like guidance on how to cook delicious meals that are not super-processed, you may be interested in our book Recipes & Remedies From The People’s Pharmacy.
-It is currently on sale, and offers delicious recipes from many of the nutrition researchers we have interviewed over the years.
+If you too would like guidance on how to cook delicious meals, you may be interested in our book Recipes & Remedies From The People’s Pharmacy.
+It is currently on sale, and offers recipes from many of the nutrition researchers we have interviewed over the years.